jrop/mongo.nvim/README.md

 - [X] Remove dependency on vim-prettier
 - [ ] Consider supporting pagination
+- [ ] Consider writing a custom data format (built on top of EJSON) that displays things in a more JS-like way

 ## Changelog

+**November 4, 2022**
+- Remove JS-style output of queries as it was too error-prone.
+Use EJSON everywhere.

 **November 2, 2022**
 - Utilize Treesitter when executing a query to keep track of what collection a